zack122/CSC-475/README.md

 ## 1. Project Description
 We propose a music-driven lighting control system that maps audio features extracted from musical recordings to DMX lighting parameters in real-time.
 The system performs Music Information Retrieval (MIR) to estimate rhythmic and structural cues (e.g., beat/onset strength, energy, spectral brightness, and harmonic descriptors) and translates these cues into stable, musically meaningful lighting changes.

-The goal is to move beyond simple "sound-to-light" triggers and create a system that understands musicality—adjusting intensity, colour, strobe rate, and scene transitions based on the audio's actual characteristics.
+The goal is to move beyond simple "sound-to-light" triggers and create a system that understands musicality, adjusting intensity, colour, strobe rate, and scene transitions based on the audio's actual characteristics.

 System performance will be evaluated based on latency, feature stability, and subjective user feedback on musical coherence and the responsiveness of the lighting output.

 ## 2. Tools, Datasets, and Literature